 Alternatively, you may use a piece of chain link fencing as long as the holes remain small enough to trap any wayward sparks.

-When you use your barrel, it gets extremely hot and represents a fire risk.
-Consequently, you must situate your burn barrel at least 30 feet away from your house and other surrounding objects such as trees and fences while in use.
+- When you use your barrel, it gets extremely hot and represents a fire risk.
+Consequently, you must situate your burn barrel at least 30 feet away from your house, greenhouses, and other surrounding objects such as trees and fences while in use.

-Place the blocks on the ground on edge in a square shape.
+- Place the blocks on the ground on the edge in a square shape.
 Lift the barrel onto the blocks so that its outer edges sit at the center of each block.

 It may feel tempting to ram the barrel full of waste.
 However, if you put too much inside the barrel, it won’t burn properly.
 It is worth loading your waste into the barrel using the following method results in a safer, more successful burn.

 Only load the barrel up to the halfway mark.
 The rubbish burns quicker when you don’t overload the container.
 Plus, if you overfill the barrel, you run the risk of the burning contents spilling over the sides.